uweTelco/cd0309-message-passing-projects-starter/docs/architecture.md

 - get all persons (GET /persons)
 - get a dedicate person via an id (GET /persons(<id>))

-### UDAC Connection EP
+### UDAC Connection Calculator
 Microservice to recieve connections for a dedicated person.
 It implements the command pattern on a resource based API.
-The URL will be GET /persons/<id>/connections
+The URL will be GET /persons/<id>/connections and it returns the calculated persons meet somewhere.

-### UDAC Connection Calculator
+### Reporting Queue
-Microservice responsible for the calculation of the connection of a person to other persons.
+Kafka Queue to contain the call towards the GET and POST /persons as awl as the GET /person/<id> endpoint.

 ### Database
 Database will stay the same as in previous version.
 There are no changes planed to this component.